- Helps prevent serious head injury.

-Full-face helmets provide the best protection.
-They protect both your head and face; protect you from tree branches and falls, as well as collisions; provide warmth; and muffle loud noises.
+- Full-face helmets protect both your head and face.
+They provide the best protection during a collision, protect from tree branches and falls, provide warmth, and protect from loud noises.